RefresherTowel/docs/index.md

 nav_order: 1
 ---

-# Documentation Hub for RefresherTowel Games Systems
+# RefresherTowel Games Framework Hub

-Welcome to the hub for all documentation related to the various GM-focused systems created by RefresherTowel Games.
-First I'll give a short overview of what each available system is.
+Welcome to the hub for all documentation related to the various GM-focused frameworks created by RefresherTowel Games.
+Let's look at a short overview of each available framework.

 ## Statement